 Federal and State Academic Standards of Progress (Part 6)

 The VA requires that a student make Satisfactory Academic Progress (SAP) to be eligible for VA educational benefits.

-VA students on academic probation and suspension will be reported to the VA.
+VA students on academic suspension will be reported to the VA.

 All students receiving VA educational benefits are subject to the academic conditions under the Academic Probation and Suspension Table located in the catalog under Student Grades and Records.

 An act of the Texas Legislature known as the Hazlewood Exemption Act provides the following: All veterans who, at the time of entry into the US Armed Forces were Texas residents, designated Texas as home of record, or entered service in Texas and who were honorably discharged or discharged under honorable conditions after serving on active duty (excluding training time) for more than 181 days are exempt from paying tuition and certain fees.

 The Hazlewood Act also allows veterans to use other federal aid in conjunction with Hazlewood benefits.
 An eligible person is limited to a maximum of 150 credit hours attempted.
 Students who are in default on an educational loan guaranteed by the state of Texas are not eligible to receive Hazlewood benefits.
 In addition, students who are claiming the Hazlewood exemption are required to follow Financial Aid’s minimum GPA and excessive hour criteria.
 Satisfactory Academic Progress (SAP) is a 2.0 grade point average (GPA) and no more than 90 overall hours.
 Students who do not meet the minimum SAP standards are encouraged to apply for a Hazlewood appeal.

 Students eligible for Hazlewood benefits must meet the following academic requirements:

 San Jacinto College uses the 4.0 grade point average system and numerical code: